Football: Alejandro Menendez parts ways with I-League club East Bengal days after Kolkata derby loss

 “Quess East Bengal FC regrets to inform that Alejandro Menendez Garcia, Head Coach of QEBFC has expressed his desire to relocate to his home country Spain for personal reasons.
 Mr. Alejandro will step down as the Head Coach of QEBFC with immediate effect,” East Bengal said in a statement.

-The existing coaching staff will continue overseeing the team until a new coach in appointed.
+The existing coaching staff will continue overseeing the team until a new coach is appointed.
+East Bengal will play Chennai City in an away match on Saturday.

 “I am happy for the progress the club has made during my tenure as the head coach and wish to see the new leadership to take this progress to the next level.
 I enjoyed my duration with the club and wish the team and fans all the best of the ongoing season,” said Menendez.